 Alden in Erie County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Site of Moffat's Tannery (about 800 feet away, measured in a direct line); Secession & Reunion (approx. 3.8 miles away); Town Line, N.Y. (approx. 3.9 miles away); Site of First Grist Mill (approx. 4.9 miles away); The 150th Anniversary of the Start of the Civil War The Willis Hotel (approx. 5 miles away); Marilla World War Honor Holl (approx. 5 miles away); Members of the United States Armed Forces (approx. 5 miles away).
-Touch for a list and map of all markers in Alden.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Town Line, N.Y.
+Site of First Grist Mill (approx. 3.6 miles away); Marilla Veterans Memorial (approx. 3.6 miles away); The 150th Anniversary of the Start of the Civil War (approx. 3.7 miles away); The Willis Hotel (approx. 3.7 miles away); Marilla World War Honor Holl (approx. 3.7 miles away); Members of the United States Armed Forces (approx. 3.7 miles away); The Blacksmith Shop (approx. 3.8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 10, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 368 times since then and 18 times this year.
-Photos: 1. submitted on July 10, 2014, by Anton Schwarzmueller of Wilson, New York.
-2. submitted on January 5, 2015. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 19, 2018.
+It was originally submitted on July 10, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 431 times since then and 19 times this year.
+Last updated on June 18, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+Photos: 1, 2, 3, 4. submitted on July 10, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.